telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/customizing/how-to-create-a-custom-parameter-editor.md

 ---
-title: How to Create a Custom Parameter Editor
+title: Creating Custom Parameter Editors
-page_title: How to Create a Custom Parameter Editor
+page_title: Using Custom Parameter Editors in HTML5 MVC Report Viewer
-description: How to Create a Custom Parameter Editor
+description: "Learn how to create and then use custom Parameter Editors with the HTML5 MVC Report Viewer in Telerik Reporting."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/customizing/how-to-create-a-custom-parameter-editor
 tags: how,to,create,a,custom,parameter,editor
 published: True